mattmink/bsValidate/README.md

   regex: {
     pattern: /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/g,
     helpText: "This example checks for a URL.",
-    alert: "But you can put any valud regex pattern here" }
+    alert: "But you can put any valid regex pattern here" }
 }
 ```